mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-styles.md

 The functions that create style rules - such as `$style`, `$class`, `$id` and `$tag`, accept not just the `Styleset` type described above, but an extended variant of it called `ExtendedStyleset`.
 The `ExtendedStyleset` type adds a number of properties to the `Styleset` type, which allow for the following features:

 - A styleset can specify that it *extends* (*composites*, *inherits*, *derives from*) one or more stylesets defined by other style rules.
-- A styleset can have *dependent* (a.k.a. *nested*) stylesets for pseudo styles, pseudo entities and other kinds of selectors related to the CSS entity for which the style rule is defined.
+- A styleset can have *dependent* (a.k.a. *nested*) stylesets for pseudo classes, pseudo elements and other kinds of selectors related to the CSS entity for which the style rule is defined.
 - A styleset can specify that some properties should have the `!important` flag.

 These features are discussed in details in the following sections.